Skip to content

 Buses are vital in public transportation, connecting commuters to different parts of the community without requiring licenses or personal vehicles.
 Nevertheless, maneuvering a bike on and off the bus can be daunting, especially if one has limited experience.
 Here are some essential tips for making your A Line ride an enjoyable experience.

-When you arrive at the station, approach the front door of the bus, where you’re more likely to find a bike rack.
-If the rack is no longer available, ask the driver for help stowing your bike either inside or at another location.
-Always ensure that your bike is stable before boarding, as any sloppiness might injure other passengers.
+When you arrive at the station, approach the bus’s front door, where you’ll likely find a bike rack.
+If the rack is no longer available, ask the driver for help stowing your bike inside or at another location.
+Always ensure your motorcycle is stable before boarding, as any sloppiness might injure other passengers.
 Once aboard, avoid leaning your bike against seat backs or haphazardly placing it in aisles.

 See Related: Can You Bring a Skateboard on the Bus?
 Transportation Guidelines